gbrandyb/PublicSector/Readme.md

-# Palo Alto Networks Federal Product Management Team
+# Palo Alto Networks Public Sector
 This repository contains information for the public-sector.
 Fork this respoistory to collaborate and submit pull requests.